sibvrv/libcsg/README.md

 * We only accept bug reports and pull requests on **GitHub**.

-* If you have a question about how to use libCSG, then please start a conversation at the [OpenJSCAD.org User Group](https://plus.google.com/communities/114958480887231067224).
+* If you have a question about how to use libCSG.
 You might find the answer in the [OpenJSCAD.org User Guide](https://github.com/Spiritdude/OpenJSCAD.org/wiki/User-Guide).

 ## Copyrights